-Approximately 42.537.7 percent of lower-income, 76.772.3 percent of moderate-income, and 45.818.6 percent of above moderate-income capacity, for a total of 43.239.3. percent of the RHNA, are identified on sites with rates of single female householders with children above 2030.0 percent.
-However, only 10.68.4 percent of the total unincorporated county acreage falls within this designation (Figure 6-20, Percentage of Unit Capacity and County Acreage by Female-Headed Households with Children).
-The integration of moderate- and above moderate-income unit capacity in these areas may help reduce the concentrations of both single female-headed households and the often associated poverty rate, as discussed previously.
+Approximately 42.537.73.3 percent of lower-income, 76.772.33.9 percent of moderate-income, and 15.818.6-less than one percent of above moderateincome capacity, for a total of 43.239.32.9. percent of the RHNA, are identified on sites with rates of children in single female householders households with children above 2030.0 percent.
+However, only 10.68.4 percent of the total unincorporated county acreage falls within this designation (Figure 6-2021, Percentage of Unit Capacity and County Acreage by Female-Headed Households with Children).
+The integration of moderateand above moderate-income unit capacity in these areas may help reduce the concentrations of both single female-headed households and the often associated poverty rate, as discussed previously.
+The greatest proportion of RHNA capacity (38.9 percent) is identified on sites where between 20.0 to 29.9 percent of children reside in single female-headed households.
+This includes 40.8 percent of lower-income unit capacity, 72.4 percent of moderate-income unit capacity, and 3.7 percent of above moderate-income unit capacity.
 Most of the unincorporated area land (55.5 percent) has a rate of single female householders with children below 10.0 percent.
-Total RHNA capacity within these predominantly married couple household areas is 28.729.3 percent, meeting accounting for 31.732.8 percent of lower-income capacity.
-13.914.2 percent of moderate-income capacity, and 32.933.0 percent of above moderate-income unit capacity.
-On approximately 34.0 percent of the land in the unincorporated areas, 10.0 to 19.9 percent of households are single female householders with children.
-In these areas, sites have been identified to meet 34.028.7 percent of the total RHNA unit capacity, providing opportunities for 28.1-28.7 percent of above moderate-income, 9.4-6 percent of moderate-income, and 25.86.5 percent of lower-income unit capacity.
+Total RHNA capacity within these predominantly married couple household areas is 28.729.326.7 percent, meeting accounting for 31.732.827.3 percent of lower-income capacity, 13.914.21 percent of moderate-income capacity, and 32.933.0 36.6 percent of above moderate-income unit capacity.
+On approximately 34.0 percent of the land in the unincorporated areas, As well, much of the unincorporated county has rates between 10.0 to 19.9 percent of children residing in households are single female householders with children.
+In these areas, sites have been identified to meet 34.028.7 31.5 percent of the total RHNA unit capacity, providing opportunities for 28.1 28.758.8 percent of above moderate-income, 9.4-6 percent of moderateincome, and 25.86.5-28.6 percent of lower-income unit capacity.